Ciara Mageean bringing the Goal mile home this Christmas

 “This really is bringing it back to where it all began for me, where I first learned my love of sport, in Portaferry camogie club, and I spent many a happy afternoon out there training, and even now whenever I’m back up home I do a few laps.

-Now in its 38th year, the Christmas Goal Mile is one of Ireland’s longest-running annual fundraising events, this year set for a record 135 locations, with all money raised going to support the work of Irish humanitarian aid agency, Goal.
+Now in its 38th year, the Christmas Goal Mile is one of Ireland’s longest-running annual fundraising events.
+This year it is set for a record 135 locations, with all money raised going to support the work of Irish humanitarian aid agency Goal.

-This is where it all began for Mageean: growing up in Portaferry, at the tip of the Ards Peninsula, she’d begin her school days with an 8.15 ferry trip across Strangford Lough to catch the bus to Assumption Grammar, Ballynahinch.
+This is where it all began for Mageean: growing up in Portaferry, at the tip of the Ards Peninsula, She’d begin her school days with an 8.15am ferry trip across Strangford Lough to catch the bus to Assumption Grammar, Ballynahinch.
 Coming home now, things have changed, and she no longer gets those strange looks out running on Christmas Day or any other.

 “It’s been a long time coming, and for me, I would say I’ve had some very hard years, the last few years.
 It’s not really my cup of tea, going to award ceremonies, getting all dressed up, but believe me, there were many years where I wish I was invited, but I wasn’t performing well enough.
 So I’m certainly going to enjoy the Christmas, enjoy these award ceremonies, because I know they’re not guaranteed.
 And then it’s head down.”